energyquantified/eq-python-client/docs/userguide/timeseries.rst

    >>>    unit='GWh/h'
    >>> )

-The response data is converted to `GWH/h`:
+The response data is converted to `GWh/h`, and the unit is found at the ``unit`` attribute of the series:

    >>> timeseries.data
    [<Value: date=2020-01-01 00:00:00+01:00, value=6.39>,